codebytes/kubernetes-resiliency/slides/Slides.md

 ### kube-scheduler High Availability

 - Run multiple instances of kube-scheduler.
-- Use leader election to ensure only one active scheduler is making decisions at a time.
+- Use leader election to ensure only one active scheduler makes decisions at a time.
 - Configure the `--leader-elect` flag for each kube-scheduler instance.

 ---